 People, of all ages and from all walks of life in North Yorkshire experience loneliness.
 Estimates are that, by 2035, 50% of women aged over 75 and 29% of men over 75 will live alone.

-The Loneliness Campaign North Yorkshire aims to ‘connect’ people to the many activities provided by voluntary and community organisations and help people make new friends.
+The Loneliness Campaign North Yorkshire aims to raise awareness of the many activities provided by voluntary and community organisations across the region.

 We want to create a strategic framework which encourages people, communities, public bodies and employers to think about, talk about and act on loneliness.